-The policy owner can be the person who is covered under the policy, another person, a company or a trust.
+For Who can be the policy owner Who can contact us Total Care Plan The person covered under the policy, another person, a company or a trust.
+The policy owner.
 There can be more than one policy owner.
 If there is more than one policy owner, the policy is held jointly.
-This means that, on a policy owner's death, their interest in the policy passes automatically to the surviving policy owner/s and not to the deceased's estate.
+This means that, on a policy owner's death, their interest in the policy passes automatically to the surviving policy owner's and not to the deceased's estate.
+Total Care Plan Super The trustee of the CSRF.
+The member covered under the policy.
+SMSF Plan The trustee(s) of the SMSF.
+The policy owner.